 Being part of the lucky bloodline club is a very big deal.
 There are countless numbers of people who spend upwards of $2 million to buy a second citizenship.
 Others uproot their families and move abroad for up to 7 years to get citizenship through naturalization.

-They do this because they realize the incredible value of a second citizenship and passport.
-After all — a second passport gives you the lifelong benefit of more options to live, work, invest, travel and do business around the world.
+They do this because they realize the incredible value of dual citizenship.
+After all — a second passport gives you the lifelong benefit of more options to live, work, invest, travel, and do business around the world.
+That makes a second passport one of the best investments you can ever make.
+And these benefits don’t just apply to you.
+Future generations of your family who won’t be born for decades will receive the same benefits of dual citizenship because of the investment you made today.

 Citizenship by descent is a form of birthright citizenship.
 It means that if you have ancestors (such as parents, grandparents, or even great-grandparents) from a country, you may be eligible to become a citizen of that country yourself.